HactarCE/Nomic-Rules/README.md

 ## Win conditions

-No player can win the game.
+A player with 100 points wins the round.

+### Rounds

+One round of the game takes place at a time.

+The first round begins immediately as the game begins.
+Each subsequent round begins as the preceding round ends.

+A round ends when one or more players wins the round.

+Whenever a round begins, all quantities are reset to their initial values.

 ## End of the game

-The game ends when one or more players have won the game.
+The game does not end.